ProvableHQ/leo/examples/vote/README.md

 ### Create Ticket

-Proposer can create new tickets for proposed proposals.
+Proposers can create new tickets for proposed proposals.

 Ticket is a record with `owner` and `pid`, it can be used to vote for the specific proposal - `pid`, and can only be used(voted) by the ticket `owner`.

 Run `new_ticket`: